 My students are indeed Yoga Warriors, and I am honored and blessed to be able to lead them in their practice when they choose to study with me.
 I coined the name “Yoga Warriors” as a basis for the philosophy I try to practice in my day-to-day life and in the teaching of my classes.

 As with all great warrior traditions from the Samurai, to the Sioux, to the mythical Amazon women warriors, we also have a cause.
 Ours is the great battle for the liberation of our minds.
-A victory in this battle must be assured if we are to obtain our goals of a liberated mind and a disease and stress free body.
-However, to achieve this goal will take a bit of suffering (tapas) and perhaps many years (even lives) of a consistent, dedicated, and pious practice.
-Or as written in the Hatha Yoga Pradipika, “Success in yoga follows he who practices, not he who practices not.”
+A victory in this battle must be assured if we are to obtain our goals of a liberated mind and stress-free body.
+To achieve this goal will take a bit of suffering (tapas) and perhaps many years (even lives) of a consistent, dedicated, and pious practice.
+As written in the Hatha Yoga Pradipika, “Success in yoga follows he who practices, not he who practices not.”

 Classes with Rudy

 A non-linear progression to break patterns finding variety in movement.